 In case a faulty line is energized (e.g. when an earthing switch is in closed position), an instantaneous trip is recommended.
-The "SOTF" module is active only for a limited period of time after some selectable condition is fulfilled:
+This requirement can be fulfilled from the "SOTF" module, which is only active for a limited period of time after re-energization and allows instantaneous (or time delayed) tripping.
+The activation conditions can be selected from two different settings:

-• With the setting "Enabling" = "Close Command": activation of SOTF after the circuit breaker has been closed manually.

-The close command is recognized based on the (rising edge of the) signal $\operatorname{\mathsf{"Prot}}$.
-SCmd ON".

-• With the setting "Enabling" = "Breaker Pos.": activation of SOTF with the OPENED position of the circuit breaker, and the activation continues until the OPENED position drops off, plus the timer setting "SOTF. t-enable".
-(The breaker positions are determined according to the principles described in →"Criteria for Determining the Switchgear Position".)

-A device restart also activates SOTF.

-In the special case of a WIC1-4 with external power supply and current-based position determination, the CLOSED state is accepted as a SOTF activation only after the circuit breaker had been OPENED for at least 3 minutes.
-(This duration is a fixed device-internal time.)
+- With the setting "Enabling" = "Close Command": activation of SOTF after the circuit breaker has been closed manually.
+The close command is recognized based on the (rising edge of the) external signal "Prot .
+SCmd ON" (see also →5.1.4.1 Switch ON Command (external)). - With the setting "Enabling" = "Breaker Pos.": activation of SOTF with the OPENED position of the circuit breaker, and the activation continues until the OPENED position drops off, plus the timer setting "SOTF. t-enable" (The breaker position is determined according to the settings described in →"Criteria for Determining the Switchgear Position").
+The following should be noted when using this setting: - A device restart always activates SOTF.
+This is because a WIC1 in self-powered mode is off if the current breaker is open and no power supply via the phase CTs is available.
+The device starts as soon as the breaker is closed.
+Therefore, this event activates SOTF. - WIC1-4 with auxiliary power supply and current based breaker position determination only: the CLOSED state activates SOTF only after the circuit breaker has been OPENED for at least 3 minutes (This duration is a fixed deviceinternal time).
+The timer should prevent activation of SOTF from load current fluctuations.
+Position based breaker position determination via digital inputs does not have this time based restriction.